Glacier Bay National Park & Preserve

 Map showing location of park.

-Glacier Bay National Park and Preserve announced today that the 13-knot vessel speed limit is being removed around Gloomy Knob and Tidal Inlet due a decrease in the number of humpback whales feeding consistently in the area.
-New temporary whale waters with a 13-knot vessel speed limit are being implemented in and around Blue Mouse Cove and Hugh Miller Rocks to protect five or more whales feeding in the area.
-These updated operating requirements are effective from 5 AM Thursday August 21st until further notice.
+Glacier Bay announced today that the vessel speed restriction of 13-knots through the water is being removed in Lower Glacier Bay, due to a decrease in the number of humpback whales in the area.
+In the Lower Bay there is a 20-knot speed limit for all vessels May 15-September 30th annually.
+The 13-knot speed limit in and around Blue Mouse Cove and Hugh Miller Rocks, implemented on August 21st, will remain in effect.
+The 10-knot speed limit around Jaw Point, implemented on August 9th, will remain in effect.
+These updated operating requirements are effective from 5 AM Wednesday August 27thth until further notice.

 Cruising Glacier Bay